Religion in space: Russian Orthodox

 Russian Orthodox Christmas was celebrated on the International Space Station, on January 7, 2011.
 Cosmonauts had the day off, but one of the other crew posted on Twitter, "Merry Christmas to all Russia."
 The whole crew also celebrated on December 25, two weeks prior.

-Cosmonauts sometimes at the request of Russian Orthodox church carry religious icons to space, which upon return to Earth are distributed to churches.
+Cosmonauts sometimes at the request of the Russian Orthodox Church, carry religious icons to space, which upon return to Earth are distributed to churches.